arachnocid/ObjectImpactFramework/README.md

         {"formID": "MyMod.esp:0x789ABC"}
     ]
     ```
+    - **Index `-1`** is default, means that all the items at once will be used.
+    - **Index `-2`** defines the parrallel relationship for mirrored formlists: matching positions between filter and items formlists correspond directly, allowing ordered transformations (raw meat at position 0 in formlist 1 becomes cooked meat at position 0 in formlist 2).

 - **`keywords`** (optional): An array of keywords that the object must have.
 Format can be `"modName:formID"` (e.g., `"Skyrim.esm:0xABCDEF"`) or a keyword name (e.g., `"VendorItemFood"`).
 Ignored for containers, doors, statics, movable statics, and trees.